raaz1999/Space_sense/README.md

 # Space_sense
-to train a ML model on the EuroSAT land cover classification dataset
+train a ML model on the EuroSAT land cover classification dataset